Skip to main content

 Carbohydrates increase blood sugar the most, followed by fats and then protein.
 Actual (table sugar) has a glycemic index of 100 and other foods measured are ranked as low, moderate and high GI foods.

-High GI: Carbohydrates that break down quickly during digestion, release blood sugar rapidly into the bloodstream, causing rapid fluctuations in blood sugar levels.
+High GI (Red): Carbohydrates that break down quickly during digestion, release blood sugar rapidly into the bloodstream, causing rapid fluctuations in blood sugar levels.

-Medium GI: Carbohydrates that break down moderately during digestion and release blood sugar moderately into the bloodstream.
+Medium GI (Yellow): Carbohydrates that break down moderately during digestion and release blood sugar moderately into the bloodstream.

-Consuming low GI foods + eating ¼ plate of carbs = the most stable blood sugar levels!!!
+Consuming low GI foods + eating ΒΌ plate of carbs = the most stable blood sugar levels!!!

 All-bran, oatmeal (not instant)

-Apples, berries (fresh), grapefruit, peaches, pears, plums, tangerine
+Apples, berries (fresh), grapefruit, peaches, pears, plums, tangerine, thorn melon

-Non- starchy vegetables: Avocado, broccoli, boiled carrots, cauliflower, cucumber, courgette, eggplant, mushrooms, bell peppers (hoho), tomatoes, okra, onions, lettuce, cabbage, spinach, sukuma & other dark green (kienyeji) leafy vegetables
+Avocado, broccoli, boiled carrots, cauliflower, cucumber, courgette, eggplant, mushrooms, bell peppers (hoho), tomatoes, okra, onions, lettuce, cabbage, spinach, sukuma, dark green (Kienyeji) leafy vegetables

 Spaghetti & other pasta

-Almonds, peanuts, pecans, sunflower seeds, hazelnuts, olives, walnuts, oils that are liquid at room temperature
+Almonds, peanuts, groundnuts, pecans, sunflower seeds, hazelnuts, olives, walnuts

 Weetabix, bran flakes, porridge, muesli